Parthian Terracotta Horseman

-An ancient Parthian terracotta armored cavalry man on a rearing horse that is trampling his fallen adversaries.
+An ancient Parthian large terracotta cavalry horseman in a chain mail tunic and wearing a high crested helmet reins in his rearing horse that is trampling a pair of fallen fallen adversaries.

 Ca. 1st - 3rd century AD.